tfrench15/redis-proxy/README.md

 #### Algorithmic Complexity

 The cache, imported from Hashicorp's `simplelru` cache, is a doubly-linked list.
-Looking up a key has linear time complexity (O(n)).
+Looking up a key has linear time complexity (O(log n)).
 Adding a key to the cache has constant time complexity (O(1)).

 #### Instructions (TODO)